department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 - Other information we may get from other sources (like federal agencies)

 ### If you have 2 or more disabilities
-We use a combined ratings table to calculate your disability percentage.
-To determine your combined rating, [review our combined ratings table](https://www.benefits.va.gov/COMPENSATION/rates-index.asp#combinedRatingsTable1), or use our combined disability rating calculator below.
+We use a combined rating table to calculate your disability percentage.
+To determine your VA disability rating, [review our combined rating table](https://www.benefits.va.gov/COMPENSATION/rates-index.asp#combinedRatingsTable1), or use our calculator below.

 To learn more about how disability ratings work, you can watch our video about how we decide your rating: <br>
 [Compensation 101: How did I get this rating?](https://www.youtube.com/watch?v=oM7oYzL2DCg)